Skip to content

 November 17, 1980, the U.S. Supreme Court ruled (5–4) that Kentucky legislators could not make school officials post a copy of the Ten Commandments (purchased with private contributions) in every public classroom.
 The High Court said it violated the 1st Amendment’s establishment clause, the separation of church and state.

 November 17, 1981, a wrecking ball brought down Lexington’s historical Phoenix Hotel.
+Click to see.
 Future governor Wallace Wilkinson oversaw destruction and had planned to build the World Coal Center skyscraper on the site.
 It never got built, and the land eventually became the Lexington Public Library, Park Plaza Apartments, and Phoenix Park.

 November 17, 1987, Springfield native and two-time World Series Champion Samuel Paul Derringer passed away.
 Paul pitched for three National League teams from 1931 to 1945, primarily with the Cincinnati Reds.
 In 1958, he became a founding member of the Cincinnati Reds Hall of Fame.